How To Keep Mice Out Of a Camper (Science-Backed Methods)

 • Leaving food in your camper is another reason mice will be eager to make it their new home.
 Mice have a strong sense of smell and are always looking for food.
 Combine that with warm and quiet shelter, and you are basically asking mice to come in.

-Now, let’s find out how to find these entry points in your camper.
+Now, let’s identify these entry points in your camper.

 Tip: Print this page (or view it on your mobile device) and check off each step as you go.